-Entering into a new season can be thwarted with difficulties and will require on going discernment and spiritual understanding or you may find yourself going around the same mountain time and time again.
+Entering into a new season can be thwarted with difficulties and will require ongoing discernment and spiritual understanding or you may find yourself going around the same mountain time and time again.

 Then we turned back and set out toward the wilderness along the route to the Red Sea, as the LORD had directed me.
-For a long time we made our way around the hill country of Seir.
+For a long time, we made our way around the hill country of Seir.
 Then the LORD said to me, "You have made your way around this hill country long enough; now turn north.
 Deuteronomy 2:1-3

-Life is meant to be lived in an upward circular motion as you grow, develop and evolve, and not lived in circles going around on the same level each year.
+Life is meant to be lived in an upward circular motion as you grow, develop, and evolve, and not lived in circles going around on the same level each year.
 So, there are three things (of course there may be more) that I think you need to understand in navigating the seasons to move forward.

 1. Know the season you are in

-‘To everything there is a season and a time to every purpose under the heavens’ Ecclesiastes 3:1
+‘To everything, there is a season and a time to every purpose under the heavens’ Ecclesiastes 3:1

 It is crucial that you know what season you are in: Is it a building season or a pulling down season.
 If you don’t know then you could be trying to build something when God is requiring you to discard things.
-I believe this occurs if you are not focused on listening to the voice of God to YOU and become distracted with what other people are doing.
+I believe this occurs if you are not focused on listening to the voice of God to YOU and become distracted by what other people are doing.

 Remember that other people will and maybe in a different season to you!
 So don’t watch what other people are doing to the extent that you compare yourself with them and try to replicate what they are doing.....You can't.

-I have been in a season where God was clearing out some old stuff from a previous season and on the surface it looked as though nothing was happening.
+I have been in a season where God was clearing out some old stuff from a previous season and on the surface, it looked as though nothing was happening.
 But I knew that he was working on me internally.
 I then went to a conference and someone said to me

-’How are you’ and what are you ‘Doing’.
+’How are you and what are you ‘Doing’?

 And what they meant was ‘How is the ministry: what conferences are you doing? have you written any books? have you been invited to minister at any meetings? etc. Because I was ok in myself and knew my season I could handle the conversation.
 But if you are not confident in what God is saying to you for that season –‘ ie. clearing out’ you could go off on a tangent and start 'doing things' before you are ready and God is ready.